 It is the policy of YWCA of Western Massachusetts to provide equal employment opportunity (EEO) to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, sexual orientation, gender identity and/or expression, genetic information, marital status, pregnancy or maternity, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state or local law.
 In addition, the YWCA will provide reasonable accommodations for qualified individuals with disabilities.

 The above statements are intended to describe the general nature and level of work being performed by employees assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of employees assigned to this position.

 The YWCA is an “at-will” equal opportunity employer.
 While the YWCA will continue to operate with care regarding employment decisions, the YWCA and its employees may terminate the employment relationship at any time and for any reason, with or without cause, and without advance notice.
-Exceptions include non-exempt positions covered under the Collective Bargaining Agreement.
+Exceptions include select, non-exempt positions covered under the Collective Bargaining Agreement.

 The YWCA, in our effort to provide safety to those we serve, and to protect our agency, performs criminal offender record information (CORI) checks on all prospective employees.
 Final offers of employment are contingent upon receipt of an acceptable CORI report as solely determined by the YWCA.